Key takeaways:

 It’s clear from the research on this topic that the items on this list all play a role in why some people get PPD:

 Hormone changes: During pregnancy, the body makes high levels of certain hormones, including progesterone and estrogen.
-In the first couple days after giving birth, these hormone levels drop a lot.
+These hormones drop a lot in the days after giving birth.
 This sudden change in hormones may be connected to depression.
 Some people might also be more sensitive to these changes, which may increase their risk of PPD.

 Problems with your baby’s health: Stress related to your baby’s health may put you at higher risk for PPD.
 Common stressors include giving birth prematurely, having an infant born with low birth weight, or requiring time in the neonatal intensive care unit (NICU).